A Simple Proof of the Existence of a Planar Separator: Proof of the planar separator theorem

-Given a planar graph $G=(V,E)$ it is known that it can be drawn in the plane as a \emphi{kissing graph}; that is, every vertex is a disk, and an edge in $G$ implies that the two corresponding disks touch (this is known as Koebe's theorem, see \cite{pa-cg-95}).
+Given a planar graph $\G=(V, E)$ it is known that it can be drawn in the plane as a \emphi{kissing graph}; that is, every vertex is a disk, and an edge in $\G$ implies that the two corresponding disks touch (this is known as Koebe's theorem or the cycle packing theorem, see \cite{pa-cg-95}).
 Furthermore, all these disks are interior disjoint.

-Let $\DSet$ be the set of disks realizing $G$ as a kissing graph, and let $\PntSet$ be the set of centers of these disks.
+Let $\DSet$ be the set of disks realizing $\G$ as a kissing graph, and let $\PntSet$ be the set of centers of these disks.
 Let $\disk$ be the smallest radius disk containing $n/10$ of the points of $\PntSet$, where $n= \cardin{\PntSet} = \cardin{V}$.
-To simplify the exposition, we assume that $\disk$ is of radius $1$ and it is centered in the origin.
+To simplify the exposition, we assume that $\disk$ is of radius $1$ and is centered at the origin.
 Randomly pick a number $x \in [1,2]$ and consider the circle $C_x$ of radius $x$ centered at the origin.
 Let $S$ be the set of all disks in $\DSet$ that intersect $C_x$.
 We claim that, in expectation, $S$ is a good separator.